Contraband in prisons

 - Weapons, including improvised weapons or instructions for making them and hobby tools outside of authorised areas

 - Alcohol, either home brew or commercial or related items

 - Other, including money, gang paraphernalia, prescription medicines and tobacco.

 The statistics include contraband items confiscated from prisoners or visitors, and any items found on prison property but not directly linked to an individual.
 Note that where multiple items are found is a single search they will be reported as a single incident if they all fall within the same category.
 Alternatively, if contraband from different categories is found, it will be reported as an incident under each relevant category.

 Total number of items of contraband per year

-Data set to December 2015 - national and by prison, including type of contraband
+Data set for total number of items of contraband - national and by prison, including type of contraband